 Many people assume that just because I do SEO and they have a crappy SEO site I have to befriend and like them.

 I will even report you as spam in some more serious cases.
 It works the other way too.

 When I see a new user who contributes great content from day one I will eagerly check him out an visit his site.
 There I will pick up some good content and share it myself.

 In SEO 2.0 we frown upon self promotion anyway as it reminds us of the dark ages of SEO 1.0 and low quality mass submission to social sites.
-SEO 2.0 works without self promotion.

 You can only succeed being social, whether you want to succeed

 * Creative Commons image by Lee Haywood